You can have everything, but not at the same time...

 No matter what it is, it always displaces your attention and your intention in what you are supposed to do, or what you are doing.

-There is a woman in my exercise class.
+There is a woman in my exercise class who has a "notice me" racket.
 Now, you come to exercise class supposedly to get stronger and to strengthen your balance... at least this class...
 "Prevent Falls".

 The more intensely you do the class the more useful it is.

-If you choose your racket, "I want to be noticed" for example... you won't have your attention on your movements, you'll talk incessantly, you'll dress inappropriately for an exercise class, etc.
+If you choose your racket, "notice-me" for example... you won't have your attention on your movements, you'll talk incessantly, you'll dress inappropriately for an exercise class, etc.